EdwinBostonIII/custom-shape-puzzle/PRD.md

 ## Design Direction

-The design should feel warm, playful, and premium—like unwrapping a thoughtful gift.
-It should balance whimsy (celebrating creativity and connection) with sophistication (this is a quality product worth the price).
-The interface should be spacious and uncluttered, letting each step breathe while maintaining momentum through the multi-step flow.
+The design should feel warm, comforting, and genuine.
+Like receiving a handwritten letter from someone you love.
+It should balance whimsy (celebrating creativity and connection) with sincerity (this is a treasured keepsake).
+The interface should be spacious and gentle, with soft colors and rounded edges that invite touch.
+Every element should feel handcrafted and considered, never corporate or transactional.
+The experience should wrap users in emotional warmth while making the technical process feel effortless.

 ## Color Selection